-Mass attitudes can be viewed as playing two crucial roles in the implementation of language planning.
-First, in all situations, mass attitudes will have an effect on the degree to which policies calling for changes in mass language behavior are implemented, once adopted by governmental authorities.
-And second, in certain situations, mass opinions will have an effect on the initial official adoption of various language policies.
-Situations of the latter sort presumably exist whenever two conditions are fulfilled: (1) the country is governed by competitively elected officials and has a tradition of respect for mass opinion, and (2) the issue of language policy is one of the salient political issues discussed by the mass media of the country at the time.
-Under these conditions there will be mass opinions on language policy, and these opinions will have some significant effect on policy adoption or nonadoption.
+changes in mess banduage behavior are implemented, once adopted by governmental arthorities.
+And second, in certain situations, mass opinions will have meffect on whether or not a given language policy is officially a light in the first place.
+Situations of the latter sort presumably competitively elected officials and has a tradition of respect for mass opinion, and (2) the issue of language policy is one of the salient political issues discussed by the mass media of the country at the time.
+Under these conditions there will be mass opinions on language policy, and these opinions will have some significant effect on policy adoption or non-adopiton.

-2. A good example of a situation fulfilling these conditions is contemporary Canada.
-Governed at the federal and provincial levels by legislatures constituted in multi-party elections, Canada has no perenially dominant party and by now has a tradition of competition for popular support.
-Generally considered a country in which economic class is a fairly unimportant political factor, Canada's most serious problem--and an increasingly serious one--from before its confederation in 1867 until the present, has been relations between its two 'founding races' (Alford 1963:Chap.
-5 and 9; Underhill 1964: 2 and 47).
-The quest for a public policy that would resolve hostilities and grievances between English Canadians and French Canadians reached such an intensity in the 1960s that the federal government appointed and richly funded a Royal Commission on Bilingualism and Biculturalism.
-The mandate and the subsequent recommendations of the Commission both reflected and augmented public concern with an unsatisfactory and ill-defined linguistic regime, as well as a belief that linguistic policies could indeed go far toward ameliorating English-French relations.
-If anything, the mid-1960s were the high point of preoccupation with linguistic engineering in Canada; for by the end of the decade the issue had escalated and sovereignty for a state of Quebec, not just equality for the French in Canada, was a seriously debated question.
+A good example of a situation fulfilling these conditions is contemporary Canada.
+Governed at the federal and provincial levels by legislatures constituted in multi-party elections, Canada now has no perennially dominant party and has a tradition of competition for popular support.
+Generally considered a country in which economic class is a fairly unimportant political factor, Canada's most serious problem and an increasingly serious one - from before its confederation in 1867 until the present, has been relations between its two "founding races".4 The quest for a public policy that would resolve hostilities and grievances between English Canadians and French Canadians reached such an intensity in the 1960's that the federal government appointed and richly funded a Royal Commission on Bilingualism and Biculturalism.
+The mandate and the subsequent recommendations of the Commission both reflected and augmented not only public concern with an unsatisfactory and ill-defined linguistic regime, but also a belief that linguistic policies could indeed go far toward ameliorating English-French relations.
+If anything, the mid-1960s were the high point of preoccupation with linguistic engineering in Canada, for by the end of the decade the issue had escalated and sovereignty for a state of Quebec, not just equality for the French in Canada, was a seriously debated question.

 Even if the aforementioned (and now disbanded) Royal Commission's conciliatory recommendations become casualties of the renewed tension between Quebec separatism and English Canadian backlash, the Commission will have performed an undeniable and enormous service by the information and knowledge which it has generated.
-Considered by some to have been a multi-million dollar pork barrel for the social sciences, the Commission sponsored a total of 146 research projects, including case studies, surveys, and histories, above and beyond its own extensive hearings.1 Two of the most potentially useful projects were national sample surveys of the Canadian population, one of adults (using interviews) and the other of teenagers (using self-administered questionnaires), conducted in May of 1965.
+Considered by some to have been a multi-million dollar pork barrel for the social sciences, the Commission sponsored a total of 146 research projects, including case studies, surveys, and histories, above and beyond its own extensive hearings.
+Two of the most potentially useful projects were national sample surveys of the Canadian population, one of adults (using interviews) and the other of teen-agers (using self-administered questionnaires), conducted in May of 1965.